Brewmaster Monk Tank Guide – Midnight Season 1 (12.0.1)

 by

-This guide is designed to be a basic, quick guide for playing Brewmaster Monk in The War Within, featuring just the key information you need.
+This guide is designed to be a basic, quick guide for playing Brewmaster Monk in Midnight, featuring just the key information you need.
 Navigate quickly to the section you need using the sidebar on the right.

-This guide has been updated for Patch 11.0.2/The War Within Season 1 and is regularly updated when discussion, theorycrafting, or testing yields new information.
+This guide has been updated for Patch 12.0.1/Midnight Launch and is regularly updated when discussion, theorycrafting, or testing yields new information.

 For Brewmasters, most of your specialization tree talent points in particular are “locked in” and will rarely be changed.
 Despite this, there are four distinct builds present depending on the type of content you are doing.
 All of them are shown below.

-The War Within Brewmaster Monk Beginner Raiding Talent Build
+Midnight Season 1 Brewmaster Monk Defensive Raiding Talent Build

 Build Notes: